At Ardent Growth, we run our Link Intelligence Report™ before any links get built. A portion of that report is a competitor backlink analysis.

 - Download the sheet as a CSV and upload to your favorite outreach tool

 The template you just used is excellent for quickly filtering out poor-quality backlinks and highlighting the important ones that your competition has, but you do not.
-If you want a more in-depth link analysis, check out our link intelligence report.
+If you want a more in-depth link analysis, contact us about our Link Intelligence Report™.